Mithila Makhana: Government initiatives

-On February 2025, the union finance minister Nirmala Sitharaman announced, during the speech of 2025 budget, to set up Makhana Board in Bihar.
+In February 2025, the union finance minister Nirmala Sitharaman announced, during the speech of 2025 budget, to set up Makhana Board in Bihar.
 The major aims of the Makhana Board would be to enhance production, processing, value addition, and marketing of the makhana cultivated in the Mithila region of Bihar in India.
 On 23 February 2025, the union agriculture minister Shivraj Singh Chauhan arrived at the campus of Makhana Research Centre in Darbhanga to address and discuss about the formation of the proposed Makhana Board with the farmers involved in the cultivation of the Mithila Makhana in the region.
 On 24 February 2025, the prime minister Narendra Modi also repeated the formation of the proposed Makhana Board, while addressing a rally in Bhagalpur.